caganze/caganze.github.io/_pages/about.md

 Evolutionary models of Baraffe et al. 2003 showing UCD evolution with time

 ---
-# Brown Dwarfs on a Galactic Scale
+# Galactic Archeology: Brown Dwarfs on a Galactic Scale

 ## UCDs in Deep HST Fields